VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Methodologies

 Optimization runs for at most \(S\) steps.
 At each step, the attacker $q_{\theta}$ samples a batch of $B$ prompt pairs $(x_t, x_v)$.
 Text prompts $x_t$ are rendered into typography images $v_T$, while image prompts $x_v$ are converted into diffusion images $v_D$.
 We combine \(v_T\), \(v_D\), and \(\{v_{\mathrm{dis}}^{(i)}\}_{i=1}^m\) to form the composite image \(v_{\mathrm{comp}}\), and query the VLM with \((x_f, v_{\mathrm{comp}})\).
 The VLM responses \(\hat{y}\) are scored by a judge \(J(x_z,\hat{y})\in[0,1]\), which estimates the probability that the response constitutes a successful jailbreak (higher values indicate greater harmfulness).

 To avoid over-optimization, we incorporate an early stopping criterion: the optimization process terminates immediately if any prompt in a batch yields a successful jailbreak.
-If no prompt in the batch is successful, we compute the gradient and update the attacker's parameters using Equation~\ref{eq: 12}.
+If no prompt in the batch is successful, we compute the gradient and update the attacker's parameters using Equation~\eqref{eq: 12}.
 If the optimization completes all \(S\) steps without a successful jailbreak, the algorithm returns the single prompt that achieved the highest judge score.
-Algorithm~\ref{alg:VERA-V} summarizes the procedure and differences from VERA~\citep{lochab2025vera} are highlighted in blue.
 Additional implementation details are provided in Appendix~\ref{appen:inplementation_details}.